 Getting Started

-The Stone-Age.io Platform is designed to get you from a blank terminal to a live, multi-tenant IoT dashboard in under five minutes. (ok maybe not that fast, but it's pretty fast!)
-Each component is a single binary, the simplest deployment is the platform UI and a single NATS server.
-You don't need to manage a fleet of containers, complex Docker Compose, or Kubernetes cluster just to get off the ground.
+The Stone-Age.io Platform is designed to get you from a blank terminal to a live, multi-tenant IoT dashboard in under five minutes.
+(OK maybe not that fast, but it's pretty fast!)
+Each component is a single binary — the simplest deployment is the platform UI and a single NATS server.
+You don't need to manage a fleet of containers, complex Docker Compose setups, or a Kubernetes cluster just to get off the ground.

 1. Installation

-You can download the latest pre-compiled binary for your architecture from our Releases page, or build it from source if you have Go 1.23+ installed.
+You can download the latest pre-compiled binary for your architecture from our Releases page, or build it from source if you have Go 1.25+ and Node.js 20+ installed.

 Building from Source